What is a Neighborhood Watch?

 - What did they take?

 - Which way did they go?

-Remember due to our emergency call load, APD prioritizes their responses based on apparent danger to human life.
+As a reminder on how APD dispatches calls for service, we prioritizes resources based on apparent danger to human life on in-progress crimes that can result in personal safety.
 Officers will arrive as soon as possible.
 Do not attempt to stop or detain the suspect(s) yourself.